Confidential — Acquisition Brief The Deal Sheet · Feb 2026

 Deal Transfer Checklist

-Insurance General Liability Insurance ($1M-$2M coverage) Critical
+Insurance General Liability Insurance ($1M-$2M Coverage) Critical

 Contract Commercial Customer Contracts (Municipalities, Care Facilities, Emergency Service Accounts) Critical